retypeapp/retype/guides/installation.md

 Retype is a command line tool.
 Installation is super quick and you can be up and running within seconds.

-!!!
-Please see the [Retype CLI](cli.md) for full details on each command.
-!!!
+## New install

 >>> Confirm Prerequisites

 Retype is installed using either [`npm`](https://www.npmjs.com/get-npm), [`yarn`](https://classic.yarnpkg.com/en/docs/install/), or the [`dotnet`](https://dotnet.microsoft.com/download/dotnet-core) CLI.

-You only need one of the following three package managers as a prerequisite, although all three could be installed on your computer too.
+You only need one of the three package managers as a prerequisite, although all three could be installed on your computer too.
 It's up to you.

 | Package Manager | Supported Platforms |
 | --- | --- |